Quantum machine learning

-The most common use of the term refers to quantum algorithms for machine learning tasks which analyze classical data, sometimes called quantum-enhanced machine learning.
-QML algorithms use qubits and quantum operations to try to improve the space and time complexity of classical machine learning algortihms.
-This includes hybrid methods that involve both classical and quantum processing, where computationally difficult subroutines are outsourced to a quantum device.
+Quantum machine learning (QML) is the study of quantum algorithms for machine learning.
+It often refers to quantum algorithms for machine learning tasks which analyze classical data, sometimes called quantum-enhanced machine learning.

+QML algorithms use qubits and quantum operations to try to improve the space and time complexity of classical machine learning algorithms.
+Hybrid QML methods involve both classical and quantum processing, where computationally difficult subroutines are outsourced to a quantum device.
 These routines can be more complex in nature and executed faster on a quantum computer.
 Furthermore, quantum algorithms can be used to analyze quantum states instead of classical data.

-The term "quantum machine learning" is sometimes use to refer classical machine learning methods applied to data generated from quantum experiments (i.e. machine learning of quantum systems), such as learning the phase transitions of a quantum system or creating new quantum experiments.
+The term "quantum machine learning" is sometimes used to refer classical machine learning methods applied to data generated from quantum experiments (i.e. machine learning of quantum systems), such as learning the phase transitions of a quantum system or creating new quantum experiments.

 QML also extends to a branch of research that explores methodological and structural similarities between certain physical systems and learning systems, in particular neural networks.
 For example, some mathematical and numerical techniques from quantum physics are applicable to classical deep learning and vice versa.

 Furthermore, researchers investigate more abstract notions of learning theory with respect to quantum information, sometimes referred to as "quantum learning theory".

 Four different approaches to combine the disciplines of quantum computing and machine learning.
 The first letter refers to whether the system under study is classical or quantum, while the second letter defines whether a classical or quantum information processing device is used.